bok3948/Real-Time-News-Driven-AI-Trader/README.md

 ## How It Works

 1.  **News Scraping**: The bot continuously monitors and scrapes the latest articles from financial news websites.
 2.  **Sentiment Analysis**: Each relevant news article is sent to the Gemini AI API.
-The AI analyzes the content and returns a sentiment score and a trading decision (Tiket to buy and whether buy or not).
+The AI analyzes the content and returns a sentiment score and a trading decision (Ticker to buy and whether to buy or not).
 3.  **Trade Execution**: Based on the AI's decision, the bot places a corresponding order through the Alpaca trading API.

 ***